playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 npm i @emotion/styled @emotion/react
 ```

-Now let's see usage of this API:
+Now let's see the usage of this API:

 ```jsx
 import styled from "@emotion/styled";